Nonpublic Textbook Program

 The Nonpublic Textbook Program provides secular textbooks and computer hardware and software for loan to participating nonpublic schools and provides additional funding to nonpublic schools in which a portion of the student enrollment qualifies for free or reduced-price meals.

-The program is the gateway to other MSDE programs for nonpublic schools, such as the Broadening Options and Opportunities for Students Today (BOOST) Scholarship Program, Nonpublic Aging Schools Program (NASP) and Nonpublic School Security Improvement (NSSI) Program.
+The program is the gateway to other MSDE programs for nonpublic schools, such as the Broadening Options and Opportunities for Students Today (BOOST) Scholarship Program and the Nonpublic Aging Schools Program (NASP).

 Who is eligible?

-This funding opportunity is designed for nonpublic schools registered to operate in the state of Maryland.
+This funding opportunity is designed for nonpublic schools registered to operate in the state of Maryland as well as licensed child care providers that operate an approved Pre-K education program..
 To be eligible to participate, a nonpublic school must complete the online application, and

 • Hold a certificate of approval from or be registered with the State Board of Education;

-• Not charge more tuition to a participating student than the statewide average per pupil expenditure, which is calculated by MSDE to be $18,153, with appropriate exceptions for special education students; and
+• Not charge more tuition to a participating student than $19,821; and

 • Has incorporated language into its student handbook as required by Annotated Code of Maryland Code, Education Article §26-704(c).